gauntface/web-push-book/src/_content/chapter-05/01-push-events.md

 <% include('./code-samples/push-event-only.js') %>

-The weirdest bit of this code to most developers who are new to service workers is the `self` variable. `self` is commonly used in Web Workers, which a service worker is. `self` refers to the global scope, kind of like `window` in a web page, but for a Web Worker / Service Worker, self refers to the the worker itself.
+The weirdest bit of this code to most developers who are new to service workers is the `self` variable. `self` is commonly used in Web Workers, which a service worker is. `self` refers to the global scope, kind of like `window` in a web page.
+But for web workers and service workers, `self` refers to the the worker itself.

 In the example above `self.addEventListener()` can be thought of as adding an event listener to the service worker itself.